Partial Wasserstein Covering: Introduction

-In this paper, we propose \emph{partial Wasserstein covering (\pwc)}, which selects a small number of data from candidates by minimizing the partial Wasserstein divergence~\cite{bonneel2019spot} between an application dataset and the union of the development dataset and the selected data.
-An important feature of partial Wasserstein divergence is asymmetry (i.e., it is sensitive to areas with densities in the development dataset lower than those in the application dataset; but not sensitive for the opposite direction).
-The concept of \pwc is illustrated in Fig.~\ref{fig:fig1}, where \pwc selects data from the application dataset to fill the gaps between the two distributions.
-As shown in Fig.~\ref{fig:fig1}, \pwc selects data from areas with fewer development data than application data in the data distributions (lower-right area in the blue distribution in Fig.~\ref{fig:fig1}), while ignoring areas with sufficient development data (upper-middle of the orange distribution).
-We also highlight the data selected by an anomaly detection method (LOF, \cite{breunig2000lof}), where irregular data (upper-right points) are selected, but major density difference is ignored.
+In this paper, we propose \emph{partial Wasserstein covering (PWC)} that selects a limited amount of data from the application dataset by minimizing the partial Wasserstein divergence~\cite{bonneel2019spot} between the application dataset and the union of the development dataset and the selected data.
+PWC, as illustrated in Fig.~\ref{fig:fig1}, selects data from areas with fewer development data than application data in the data distributions (lower-right area in the blue distribution in Fig.~\ref{fig:fig1}) while ignoring areas with sufficient development data (upper-middle of the orange distribution).
+We also highlight the data selected through an anomaly detection method, LOF~\cite{breunig2000lof}, where irregular data (upper-right points) were selected, but the major density difference was ignored.
+Furthermore, we show the selection obtained using an active learning method, coreset with a $k$-center~\cite{sener2018active}, where the data are chosen to improve the accuracy rather than fill the gap in terms of the distribution mismatch.

-Our main contributions can be summarized as follows. \begin{itemize} \item We propose \pwc, which extracts data that are lacking in a development dataset from an application dataset by minimizing the partial Wasserstein divergence between an application dataset and development dataset. \item We prove that \pwc is a maximization problem involving a \emph{submodular} function whose inputs are the set of selected data.
-This allows us to use a greedy algorithm with a guaranteed approximation ratio.
-Additionally, we propose fast heuristics based on sensitivity analysis and the Sinkhorn derivative for acceleration of computation. \item Experimentally, we demonstrate that \pwc extracts data that are lacking in a development data distribution from an application distribution more efficiently than several baselines. \end{itemize}
+Our main contributions are summarized as follows. \begin{itemize} \item We propose PWC that extracts data that are lacking in a development dataset from an application dataset by minimizing the partial Wasserstein divergence between an application dataset and the development dataset. \item We prove that PWC is a maximization problem involving a \emph{submodular} function whose inputs are the set of selected data.
+This allows us to use a greedy algorithm with a guaranteed approximation ratio. \item Additionally, we propose fast heuristics based on sensitivity analysis and the Sinkhorn derivative for an accelerated computation. \item Experimentally, we demonstrate that compared with baselines, PWC extracts data lacking in the development data distribution from the application distribution more efficiently. \end{itemize}